-Choosing an area of your life where you want to make a change is a great place to start.
+Choosing an area of your life where you want to make a change is a fantastic place to start.

 Soul homework step 4-find a space

-I would recommend making a room in your home for soul homework time.
-If you create a space for yourself to complete this task, it will become a habit.
+I would propose making room in your house for soul homework.
+If you make a space for yourself to accomplish this, it will become a habit.

 Soul homework step 5- find the time